-The mission of the UC San Diego Medical Center Dietetic Internship is to offer learning experiences that promote the highest level of dietetics practice.
+The mission of the UC San Diego Health Dietetic Internship is to offer learning experiences that promote the highest level of practice for preparation of entry-level registered dietitians.
 As part of an academic medical center, we strive to provide excellence in evidence-based nutrition practice, provide nutrition services that value compassionate patient care, and utilize emerging research to further innovative approaches to dietetics.
 We are committed to:

 - Foster an educational foundation toward the provision of high quality nutrition care to all of their future patients